awsdocs/aws-cost-management-user-guide/doc_source/billing-permissions-ref.md

 Managed policy name: `AWSBudgetsActionsRolePolicyForResourceAdministrationWithSSM`

 This managed policy is focused on specific actions that AWS Budgets takes on your behalf when completing a specific action\.
 This policy gives AWS Budgets broad permission to control AWS resources\.
-For example, starts and stops Amazon EC2 or Amazon RDS instances by executing AWS Systems Manager \(SSM\) scripts\.
+For example, starts and stops Amazon EC2 or Amazon RDS instances by running AWS Systems Manager \(SSM\) scripts\.

 ```
 {